 Most people are ready to return to work within a week after liposuction, although you may need a little more time if your job is physically active or requires lifting.
 While you will likely feel soreness in the treatment area(s), pain is rarely an issue.
 As techniques for liposuction have advanced, recovery time has become shorter for most people.

 Depending on where on your body you had liposuction, your surgeon will give you a compression garment to wear for the first few weeks.
 These garments are thin and fit easily under your everyday clothing.
 After about 4 weeks, with your surgeon’s OK, you’ll be able to start easing back into your regular exercise routine.

-While most patients see a difference shortly after surgery, post-operative swelling will gradually improve over several months, and your results will look optimal in about 3 months or so.
+While most people see a difference shortly after surgery, post-operative swelling will gradually improve over several months, and your results will look optimal in about 3 months.
 If you’re having liposuction in multiple areas or you have a larger amount of fat removed, your recovery may take a little longer.

-As the fat cells are permanently gone, your new contour will last.
-However, it’s still important to maintain a healthy lifestyle, as you can gain weight in other areas, which could affect your results.
-We find that the boost in self-confidence that many liposuction patients experience after their surgery helps renew their commitment to eat well and stay in shape.
+Because the fat cells are physically removed, your new contour will last a lifetime.
+However, it’s still important to maintain a healthy lifestyle.
+If you gain weight after your procedure, it may show more in other areas where fat cells remain denser, which could affect your results.
+Many people find that the boost in self-confidence they experience after their surgery renews their commitment to eating well and staying in shape.